 11. Explore Pike Place Market

-There’s so much you can do with kids at Pike Place Market!
-Introduce your kids to Rachel, the bronze pig; let them stick a piece of gum onto the Gum Wall; take them to watch the fish fly; and let them eat as much delicious food as they can.
+There’s so much you can do with kids at Pike Place Market year-round!
+Introduce your kids to Rachel, the bronze pig.
+Let them stick a piece of gum onto the Gum Wall.
+Take them to watch the fish fly, explore all the shops, and let them eat as much delicious food as they can.

 12. Learn something new at Pacific Science Center